0

 Your Cart is Empty

-Here we will walk you through how to prune and trellis to get the most from your plants.
+Here, we will walk you through how to prune and trellis to get the most from your plants.
 Each of the articles in this series has an accompanying video to let you see the process in action.
-With Nick from Bootstrap Farmer we start off this four part series by walking you through how to identify and prune the parts of indeterminate tomato plants.
+With Nick from Bootstrap Farmer, we start this four-part series by walking you through how to identify and prune the parts of indeterminate tomato plants.

-Before Nick came on at Bootstrap he had a successful business growing tomatoes year-round in a 30 by 36 heated greenhouse using a dutch bucket system.
-He also grew seasonal tomatoes in an unheated 30 by 96 foot hoop house, both bush varieties and indeterminate, as well as specialty tomatoes in outdoor raised beds.
-In these articles we distill down his years of experience to help you increase your production and maximize your growing space.
+Before Nick came on at Bootstrap, he had a successful market garden where he grew tomatoes year-round in a 30 by 36 heated greenhouse using a Dutch bucket system.
+He also grew seasonal tomatoes in an unheated 30 by 100-foot hoop house, both bush varieties and indeterminate, as well as specialty tomatoes in outdoor raised beds.
+In these articles, we distill down his years of experience to help you increase your production and maximize your growing space.

 Crown - The top section of the plant.
 This is the area where you will select one strong sucker to continue the vertical growth of the plant.
 Flowering will start in this section.